 Benefits of temporary payroll jobs

-How to prepare for what's out there
+How to prepare for a temporary payroll job search

 1. Know the lingo.
 What are the different positions in the payroll departments of companies?

 - Payroll clerks, assistants or specialists are often entry-level positions with a focus on distributing paychecks, data entry and reconciling timecards.

 - Payroll administrators and coordinators, having a bit more experience and technical skills, process and reconcile payroll, remit taxes, and prepare statements.